jfacey16/Betrayal/README.md

 To accomplish this, the following will be required:

-1. The ability for multiple player to play the game over the internet.
+1. The ability for multiple players to play the game over the internet.
 2. The game's boards layout, 3 levels, and tile generation.
 3. Both private and public spaces -- the players all see the board but also get private information for the specific tasks.